qiaohaoran/MFRPT-and-RFRPT/README.md

 <aside>
 💡 if return
-True that means you can train model with GPU accelerate False that means your cuda module is not available
-No module named 'torch’ that means your pytorch have not been installed succeed
+True that means you can train model with GPU accelerate ,False that means your cuda module is not available ,No module named 'torch’ that means your pytorch have not been installed succeed

 </aside>